-Start to be focused with the content you are writing and sharing, make sure it fits with your audience.
+Start to be focused on the content you are writing and sharing, make sure it fits with your audience.
 It took us a long time to find our happy niche of independent couples travel but it now shapes everything we do on and offline.

 Monetise Your Site